aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/working-with-content-control-sdt/_index.md

 url: /net/working-with-content-control-sdt/
 ---

 In Microsoft Word, you can create a form by starting with a template and adding content controls, including checkboxes, text boxes, date pickers, and drop-down lists.
 In Aspose.Words, a Structured Document Tag or content control from any document loaded into Aspose.Words is imported as a StructuredDocumentTag node.
-Structured document tags (SDT or content control) allow to embed customer-defined semantics as well as its behaviour and appearance into a document.
+Structured document tags (SDT or content control) allow embedding customer-defined semantics as well as its behaviour and appearance into a document.
 StructuredDocumentTag can occur in a document in the following places:

 - Block-level - Among paragraphs and tables, as a child of a Body, HeaderFooter, Comment, Footnote or a Shape node.
 - Row-level - Among rows in a table, as a child of a Table node.